-“This chosen pupil should put the techniques learned into practice by creating a timepiece by hand using traditional tools, such as the uprighting tool, the hand-mandrel lathe and the topping tool.
+“This chosen pupil should put the techniques learned into practice by creating a timepiece by hand using traditional tools, such as the uprighting tool, the hand-mandrel lathe, and the topping tool.
 In turn, the pupil shall transmit these skills to future generations thus safeguarding from oblivion a certain form of watchmaking excellence.”

 Le Garde Temps – Naissance d’une Montre was started in 2009 and officially launched at Salon International de la Haute Horlogerie (SIHH) 2012.

-Every month, Michel travelled to La Chaux-de-Fonds to learn from Robert Greubel, Stephen Forsey, Philippe Dufour and from various other specialists at the Greubel Forsey Atelier.
+Every month, Michel traveled to La Chaux-de-Fonds to learn from Robert Greubel, Stephen Forsey, Philippe Dufour and from various other specialists at the Greubel Forsey Atelier.
 This eventually led to the creation of the timepiece we are showing you here today.

 The first Le Garde Temps timepiece is 45 mm in diameter by 15.1 mm in thickness, crafted in white gold.
 The dial and movement are fully exposed on the front side of the watch.
 The time is displayed via an off-center dial on the right that indicates hours and minutes, and a small seconds display on the right.
 At 6 o’clock is a tourbillon, with the balance wheel that oscillates at 2.5Hz (18,000 vph).
 The hands are made in blued steel.
-The watch is paired with hand sewn strap with white gold pin buckle and is made in a limited series of 11 pieces (each individually numbered on the small seconds dial).
+The watch is paired with hand-sewn strap with a white gold pin buckle and is made in a limited series of 11 pieces (each individually numbered on the small seconds dial).

-A series of 11 timepieces will be made, with delivery of the pieces to start in 2016.
+A series of 11 timepieces will be made, with the delivery of the pieces to start in 2016.
 The first timepiece has already sold for approximately 450,000 CHF.